-Exploring Iceland by doing day trips from Reykjavik in Iceland is a surprisingly easy and convenient way to see this beautiful country.
+Exploring Iceland by doing a number of day trips from Reykjavik is a surprisingly easy and convenient way to see this beautiful country.

 There are a remarkable number of natural wonders in easy driving distance from both the airport (Keflavík) and the capital city, Reykjavik.
 From gushing waterfalls to open craters and soothing waters you can even bathe in, Iceland is a destination like no other.